spicysomtam/k3s-aws-cluster/README.md

 # Jenkins pipeline

 I have included a sample `Jenkinsfile` pipeline in the `default-vpc` example.
 You could adapt this to the other examples or your requirements.
 Its a minimum config deploy; I mean it has the bare minimum number of parameters required to do a deploy; you may wish to expand this if you need to specify other parameters.

+# k3os

+I could have used [k3os](https://github.com/rancher/k3os).
+However this repo predates my discovering k3os, and then I would have the issue of packing up a custom ami, and then redoing all the master/worker integration.
+Thus I did not see any great benefit in switching k3os and decided to stay with pure k3s, which probably has a bigger user base than k3os.